STRESSED BUT STILL MOVINGBy Patrick Ryan Waters

 Pause.
 Reflect.

-There’s something deeper there if you look for it.I’m heading out now.Surfboard back in the truck.
+There’s something there if you look for it.I’m heading out.Board back in the truck.

 Cooler packed.